mikhail-vlasenko/2d-minecraft/README.md

 Key features:
  - The game has crafting, and for some items you will need a crafting table nearby.
- - The map infinite in 2 dimensions.
+ - The map is infinite in 2 dimensions.
  - Your attack damage depends on the items in your inventory.
  - You need different tiers of pickaxes to break some blocks.
  - Zombies on unloaded chunks do not vanish.
 They remain in place until the chunk is loaded again.
  - Banelings (hostile mobs) are better than creepers: they blow up and destroy walls if they can't find a route to player, even if the player is a few blocks away from the explosion radius.
+ - Zerglings are smart and only attack in groups.
  - Shot arrows can be reused if they don't break.
  - Self-shooting turrets can be placed to help you defend.